 Aside from boxing, the original stadium hosted virtually every significant football match you can think of: the World Cup final, European Championships final, multiple European and UEFA Cup finals, and of course, as the home of English football, it has played host to many England matches.
 Thus, within Wembley Stadium lies the heart of English football.

 1966 saw the old Wembley Stadium as the prime venue for the FIFA World Cup.
 Nine matches were hosted there including the phenomenal final which saw England take a 4-2 victory against West Germany.
 Since then, football history has and continues to be made at Wembley.

-It will also host the 2020 European Championships semi-finals and final.
-Why not book Club Wembley tickets with Eventmasters and witness football history in the making.
+Wembley Stadium also hosted the 2020 European Championships semi-finals and final.
+Why not book Club Wembley tickets with Eventmasters and witness football history in the making?

 Such an outstanding venue demands outstanding hospitality services, and Wembley Stadium well and truly steps up to the mark.
 Combining prime location seats with splendid views alongside exquisite dining and VIP service, all within the luxury setting of areas including Club Wembley and the Bobby Moore Club.
 Indeed, Wembley Stadium is not a venue to be overlooked.